Skip to Content

 Temperatures regularly reach above 40 degrees, so people have to live in underground homes to combat this!

 The underground homes are strange enough, but the strangeness doesn’t end there!
-The town has a golf course, which can only be played on at night.
+The opal mining town has a golf course, which can only be played on at night.

 The only tree overlooking is made entirely of scrap metal, while there is a house that contains hundreds of pieces of underwear inside it!

-If you’re travelling from Adelaide to Darwin, Coober Pedy is one place you have to stop!
+If you’re travelling from Adelaide to Darwin on the Stuart Highway, Coober Pedy is one place you have to stop!

 Read more: The weird and wacky town of Coober Pedy